shlomo-hadar/Robot-GUI/README.md

 also required are the following ros packages:
 	rviz_camera_stream (can be found at "https://github.com/lucasw/rviz_camera_stream")
+		in the launch file adjust the tf third parameter for him to fit to your program.
-	web_video_server (can be found at "https://github.com/RobotWebTools/web_video_server")
+		(the value i found to fit best is -6.5) web_video_server (can be found at "https://github.com/RobotWebTools/web_video_server")

 after you're all set up to launch the project you have two options.